Crypto69/porsche-vin-decoder/README.md

    - Detailed meaning of each VIN character

 Alternatively, click on any of the example VINs to see a demonstration.

+## Random VIN Generator

+Need a valid Porsche VIN for testing?
+Use the built-in generator:

+1. Click "Generate Random VIN"
+2. Select an era:
+   - **1981+ Modern** (17-char) - Choose EUR/ROW or USA/Canada region
+   - **1970-1979 Classic** (10-char)
+   - **1980 Transitional** (10-char)
+3. Select a model from the dropdown
+4. Select a year (filtered to valid years for that model)
+5. Click "Generate"

+The generator creates properly formatted VINs with:
+- Correct model codes and year codes
+- Valid factory codes based on model
+- Proper check digits for USA VINs
+- Random serial numbers

+Generated VINs are automatically decoded so you can verify the output.

 ## Local Development